 To effectively build out a Google Analytics dashboard, you should:

-- Consider your audience – Is this dashboard for internal reporting, your boss or your client?
+- Consider your audience – Is this dashboard for internal reporting, your boss, or your client?
 You will likely need to see the metrics you’re tracking at a more granular level than your boss does, for example.

-- Build dashboards by subject – A great way to avoid clutter is by grouping your dashboards by subject, intent or role.
+- Build dashboards by subject – A great way to avoid clutter is by grouping your dashboards by subject, intent, or role.
 For example, you may be monitoring both SEO and SEM efforts, but you’ll likely want to keep charts for each effort in a separate dashboard to avoid confusion.
 The idea behind data visualization is that you want to minimize mental strain, so trends and insights pop out at us.
-Grouping charts into dashboards by subject supports that aim.
+Grouping charts into dashboards by subject support that aim.

 AdWords Dashboard – For the PPC Marketer

-The purpose of this dashboard is to give you an overview of how each campaign or ad group is performing, as well as monitor overall spend and identify opportunities for optimization.
+The purpose of this dashboard is to give you an overview of how each campaign or ad group is performing, as well as monitor overall spending and identify opportunities for optimization.
 You also get the added perk of not having to scroll through your AdWords table endlessly.
 The granularity of this dashboard depends on your goals and KPIs of course, but some starting metrics to consider are:

 - Spend by date